Salk-Harnessing-Plants-Initiative/data-system/README.md

 ## Tools for researchers
 * https://github.com/Salk-Harnessing-Plants-Initiative/excel-barcode-scanner-guide: Encode `plant_id` or `container_id` into a QR/barcode label and use a barcode scanner for rapid phenotypic data entry.
 The resultant spreadsheet can be uploaded to the data system
 * https://github.com/Salk-Harnessing-Plants-Initiative/data-system-tools: Tools for cleaning data before uploading it into the data system, and tools for querying the data system for biocomputation research projects (e.g. stitching greenhouse Giraffe images for foliage analysis)
+* https://github.com/Salk-Harnessing-Plants-Initiative/nsipptparser: Simple Python package to parse `.nsippt` files which are files that contain length annotation measurements from slice plane "Views" of North Star Imaging X-ray reconstructions.
+Basically you can open reconstruction files (e.g., `.nsihdr`) using North Star Imaging's analysis software tool and measure root lengths.
+(The equivalent of ImageJ).
+You can Export the root length measurements by exporting the View, and the output file type is `.nsippt`.
+This Python package will convert `.nsippt` to JSON for you.
+You will be able to extract any of the length measurements as well as a useful thumbnail of the View in base64.

 # Architecture
 We use Postgres for our database, AWS Lambda for the backend, Retool for the frontend, and have various scripts running on client computers to upload images.